How to Get Your Six-Month Old Sleeping Through The Night

 As mentioned earlier, your baby is busy working on gross motor milestones and more.
 Whether it’s rolling, grabbing, or babbling, these new skills can be so exciting that they want to practice them at night, and while that may be fun for them, it’s not so fun for you…

-If possible, establish a predictable schedule of two or three naps and navigate towards a clock-based schedule, with naps happening around the same time each time.
+If possible,establish a predictable schedule of two or three naps and navigate towards a clock-based schedule, with naps happening around the same time every day.

 Six-month olds typically need 2-3 hours of daytime sleep divided across naps.
 If naps are short, you may want to experiment with timing to find a length that works better for them.